 For most office workers, the desk occupies the majority of tasks performed each day.
 Here are five reasons why ergonomic, height-adjustable furniture is a smart investment for your business.

 Our fast-paced, ‘always-on’ careers are leading to levels of burn out and fatigue at alarming levels.
 When staff feel stressed, uncomfortable and overworked, they’re not going to perform at their best and their brains look exactly like ones that are sound asleep.
 Alternating between sitting and standing without having to leave your immediate workspace is an easy, user friendly solution that increases blood flow, stimulates energy levels and refreshes the brain.
-According to Biomedical Scientist Karen Messing the ideal ratio is 70% standing to 30% sitting.

 2. Talent Attraction and Retention